lolpack/mcp-pyrefly-autotype/README.md

 ---

 *This MCP server bridges the gap between AI assistants and Python type annotation tools, enabling seamless integration of type enhancement workflows in AI-powered development environments.*

+## Sample Queries and Prompt Library

+The `sample_queries/` directory contains ready-to-use prompt templates you can paste into your AI client (VS Code with Copilot MCP or Claude Desktop) to drive the server effectively:

+- `sample_queries/PromptWithTools.md` — A compact “agent loop” prompt that instructs the assistant to use the available tools (`add_types_to_file`, `type_check_file`, and optionally `get_project_context`) and iterate up to 3 refinement rounds.
+Great for single-file or small feature work.
+- `sample_queries/LargeUntypedCodebase.md` — A batch-oriented workflow for incrementally typing a large, mostly-untyped repo.
+It includes planning, per-file refine loops, batch gates, and progress tracking guidance.

+How to use with VS Code + Copilot:
+- Open Copilot Chat.
+Ensure the `pyrefly-autotype` MCP server appears under Tools (see instructions above).
+- Open one of the markdown files in `sample_queries/`, copy the prompt, and paste it into Copilot Chat.
+- If the prompt includes tool call JSON examples, Copilot will translate them into MCP tool invocations automatically.

+How to use with Claude Desktop:
+- Ensure your Claude MCP configuration includes this server (see “Claude Desktop” section above).
+- Open a new chat, paste any of the prompts, and follow the agent’s steps.
+Claude will call the MCP tools using the provided JSON shapes.

+Tip: Start with `PromptWithTools.md` on a single file (e.g., `simple_untyped.py`) to see the full add → check → refine flow end to end.
+Then progress to `LargeUntypedCodebase.md` for multi-file, incremental adoption.